 Mekitsi in Bulgaria

 This resembles a flat doughnut.
 The disc consists of deep-fried dough and is served alongside fruits, yoghurt and powdered sugar.
-Mekitsi is a prevalent breakfast food in Europe.
+Mekitsi is a portion of prevalent breakfast food in Europe.

 Lakror in Albania